aowens-21/racket-formatting/README.md

 ### TODOS:

-- Add a test case for pretty-printing the whole file.
-    * What (top-level?)
-API should provided?

 - Think: racket-format currently includes syntax information from `'disappeared-use`.
   Do we want to ignore `'disappeared-use` and have an optional opt-in instruction in the formatting language instead?